• Skip to main content

 In Australia, a Queensland Blue or Butternut Pumpkin is a good bet when searching for a drier pumpkin.

-If you are at a farmer’s market and have a wider selection of pumpkins on offer, here’s a great guide to the different types of pumpkin and which ones are generally dry.
+If you are at a farmer's market and have a wider selection of pumpkins on offer, just ask which ones are generally dry.

 For this recipe, I used a Baby Blue.